xbeat/Machine-Learning/README.md

 The Viterbi algorithm is a dynamic programming approach used to find the most likely sequence of hidden states in a Hidden Markov Model (HMM).
 It's widely used in various fields, including speech recognition, natural language processing, and bioinformatics.
 This slideshow will explore the algorithm's concepts, implementation, and applications using Python.

+## Three-Level Approach to Evaluating AI Systems

+Three-Level Approach to AI Evaluation

+AI evaluation is crucial for ensuring the quality and effectiveness of AI systems.
+This approach provides a structured method to assess AI performance at different stages of development and deployment.
+We'll explore each level in detail, along with code examples and best practices.

 ## Methods to Improve Machine Learning Accuracy Evaluation

 Introduction to Accuracy Evaluation in Machine Learning